-Extend C drive with continuous Unallocated space
+Free tool to extend C drive with Unallocated space in Windows 10/11

-- Transfer all files in drive D to other partition.
+- Transfer all files in D drive to other partition.

 - Right click C drive and select Extend Volume.

-- Extend Volume Wizard will be opened, simply click Next to continue.
+- "Extend Volume Wizard" will be opened, simply click Next to continue.

 - Select available disk and space, click Next to continue.